How do I add, change, and remove relationships between objectives and key results (OKRs)?

 The number of child objectives connected to an objective.

-The number of work items connected to a key result.
+The number of activities and work items connected to a key result.

 The following sections explain the ways in which you can manage OKR relationships.